2017 Little League World Series: International bracket

-Consolation games
+Crossover games

-Teams that lose their first two games get to play a crossover game against a team from the other side of the bracket that also lost its first two games.
-These games are labeled Game A and Game B.
+Teams that lost their first two games played a crossover game against a team from the other side of the bracket that also lost its first two games.
+These games were labeled Game A and Game B. This provided teams who were already eliminated the opportunity to play a third game.

 Third place game

 This consolation game is played between the loser of the United States championship and the loser of the International championship.

 World Championship

 Champions path

 The Kitasuna LL reached the LLWS with a record of nine wins and only one loss.
 In total, their record was 14–1.